-Spanish Conquistador depiction Although shields were a traditional item carried by certain Indian tribes, they were also a well-known defensive weapon used by Conquistador cavaliers (horsemen).
+Spanish Conquistador depiction Although shields were something carried by certain Indian tribes, they were also a known defensive weapon carried by Conquistador cavaliers (horsemen).
 Conquistador cavaliers used an 'adarga,' which was a hard leather shield created by the Moors and frequently used by the Conquistadores in the Americas.
 (Adarga) The adarga was made in two pieces, similar to the pictograph depiction, which also represents two pieces.